We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If you want to be prepared, just follow these simple tips and you’ll be ready to have a good time at the table.
 Just be prepared to get addicted, because D&D is incredibly fun!

 1. Don’t Be Intimidated

-Just relax.
-Watch some YouTube videos before you show up for the first game, let the other players and DM know that you’re a beginner, and have a good time.
-Generally, D&D players are quite receptive to teaching newbies, but you need to let them know that you’re just starting out.
+Maybe watch some YouTube videos before you show up for the first game.
+Let the DM and other players know that you’re a beginner.
+D&D players are quite open to teaching newbies, but you need to let them know that you’re just starting out!

 2. Skim the Basic Rules